Security

 • ELF signature verificationSignedBinaryVerifier enforces Ed25519 signatures (ARCSIG trailer) on all boot modules.

-• IPC sender_principal stamping — Kernel stamps unforgeable identity on every control-IPC message.
+• IPC sender_principal stamping — Kernel stamps unforgeable identity on every control-IPC message; transcribe-not-interpret invariant codified in ADR-026.

 Priority Order for Phase 3

-5. Behavioral AI — sits on top of all four.
+6. Behavioral AI.
+Sits on top of policy + audit consumer.
 Watches the audit channel, emits recommendations into the policy service’s input.

-For test coverage of the currently-enforced security points, see STATUS.md § Test coverage.
+For test coverage of the currently-enforced security points, see Status § Test coverage.

 Architectural Invariants